Stan Smith: Make your voice heard, even if it's a whining, sanctimonious liberal voice trying to get illegal immigrants free hair gel and heroin.

 - In the authorized biography of Heinlein, Robert A. Heinlein, in dialogue with his century.
 Volume 2, 1948-1988, the man who learned better, author William H. Patterson presents evidence that Heinlein considered the political and moral viewpoints of Stranger in a Strange Land and Starship Troopers to be identical.
 Both center around young men (Michael Valentine Smith and Juan Rico) who are willing to take responsibility to improve the societies they live in, and to lay down their lives in this service.

-- Kurt Vonnegut was also quite the Strawman Political writer - using absurdly simplistic extremes which make a strawman look like Iron Man: in Welcome to the Monkey House, he attacks population-control with a society that forces people to take drugs that kill their sex-drive.
+- Kurt Vonnegut was also quite the Strawman Political writer - using absurdly simplistic extremes which make a strawman look like Iron Man: in Welcome to the Monkey House, he attacks population-control with a society that forces people to take drugs that kill their sex-drive and encourages them to undergo assisted suicide in government clinics.
 Meanwhile in "Harrison Bergeron" he attacks egalitarianism by featuring a society where everyone is forced to handicap themselves so that everyone will be truly "equal," with strong people being forced to carry weights, smart people being forced to wear noise-making headphones to disrupt their thinking and marry stupid ones, and good-looking people being forced to marry ugly ones etc.

 - "Monkey House" is attacking not "population control", but Sex Is Evil Strawman Conservatives.
-The "nothinghead" Good Guys reject their "Ethical Birth Control" for the unethical old-fashioned Pill.
+The "nothinghead" Good Guys reject their "Ethical Birth Control" for the unethical old-fashioned Pill (of course the "good guy" also shows one straw character-a nurse in a suicide parlor-the light by raping her).

 - Harrison Bergeron was likely a parody of this trope.
 It could have possibly been satirizing authors such as Ayn Rand.